 OGG Vorbis

-Open-source alternative to MP3/AAC.
-Used in many games and open-source software.
-Quality similar to AAC.
+Open-source alternative to MP3 and AAC.
+Used in many games (Minecraft, many indie games) and open-source software.
+Quality is comparable to AAC, and it's completely patent-free.
+File extensions: .ogg

 Opus